ibm-cloud-docs/sell/da-pricing.md

 ## Before you begin
 {: #before-da-pricing}

 Before you can review the pricing details of your deployable architecture, you must add at least one variation to your product as that has an estimated starting cost.
+For more information, see [Adding deployable architecture variations](/docs/sell?topic=sell-da-variation&interface=ui).

 ## Reviewing the estimated starting cost of your product
 {: #review-da-cost}